The invention of cinematography at the end of the 19th century paved the way for the culture we are all familiar with today

 Much like any new technology, the 16mm camera was not a cheap innovation.
 To put the cost into perspective, it would have cost £200, while a brand-new Ford car would have cost £350.

 Initially aimed at the home film enthusiast, by the 1930s they were used as educational tools and for filming documentaries.
 They were used extensively during World War Two and the market got much bigger in the post-war years.
 Governments, businesses, medical and manufacturing industries created their own films.
 Being much cheaper that the traditional 35mm film, it was also used for television productions.

-Our 16mm Flashscan system can transfer 16mm cine film to DVD, Blu-Ray and a digital format, including optical and magnetic soundtracks.
+Our 16mm Flashscan system can transfer 16mm cine film to HD digital, DVD and Blu-Ray, including optical and magnetic soundtracks.

 The 8mm cine film revolution – Standard 8mm

 By the 1930s, America was in the depth of the Great Depression.
 The Eastman Kodak company developed Standard 8mm as a less expensive home movies alternative to the 16mm cine film format.
 It was released on the market in 1932 as the ‘Cine Kodak Eight’.